Guardians of the Galaxy: Cosmic Rewind at Epcot: Opening & Info

 The 18-month anniversary celebration gives Walt Disney World the chance to do something of a soft reset about halfway through, “amping up” the festivities with new attractions and entertainment.
 This will incentivize visitors who already experienced the first half of the celebration to come back, and will also lure new guests.
 That halfway reset will likely be headlined by Guardians of the Galaxy: Cosmic Rewind.

 Guardians of the Galaxy: Cosmic Rewind has a ton of marketing potential.
 It could convince Marvel enthusiasts (and there are a lot of them) to not just visit Epcot, but to book Walt Disney World trips.
-That alone could be what ends up keeping Cosmic Rewind fast-tracked.
-However, there’s also the likelihood that Guardians of the Galaxy Vol. 3 has been delayed until 2023, and it’s possible Walt Disney World will hold off on opening the ride to coincide with that.
-(We doubt that, though.)
+As such, we’d expect a June 2022 opening at the latest to take full advantage of this marketing potential.

 Whenever it does open, Guardians of the Galaxy: Cosmic Rewind will instantly blast into the #1 attraction spot at Epcot.
 Regardless of how we might feel about how it fits into Epcot (both thematically and physically), this is undeniably a blockbuster attraction with a colossal budget and a ride system that’s likely to give it wide appeal to guests of all ages.